CKC-Technologies/tunl-embedded-payment-form/README.md

 Basic Steps involved:
 - Craft the options to customize the embedded form
-- Generate a unique URL (similar to stripes "Create Payment Intent")
+- Generate a unique URL (similar to Stripe's "Create Payment Intent")
 - Use the generated url in an iframe

 Condensed Example in PHP: